 For products falling under Florida Rule 9N-3, verification that the report holder's quality assurance program is audited by a quality assurance entity approved by the Florida Building Commission for the type of inspections being conducted is the responsibility of an approved validation entity (or the code official when the report holder does not possess an approval by the Commission).

-This supplement expires concurrently with the evaluation report, reissued February 2021.
+This supplement expires concurrently with the evaluation report, reissued February 2021 and revised November 2021.